nicolelaine/mm-site-revamp/_pages/contribute/field-mapping.md

 ### Who will contribute:

 Are there already mappers in the area?
 Have you reached out and included them in your work?
 Are you from this community?
 If not, who will be your local partner(s)?
-How will you tell the community about your work?
-OSM Flyers
+How will you tell the community about your work? <a href="https://wiki.openstreetmap.org/wiki/Category:Flyer" target="_blank">OSM Flyers</a>

 ### Priority: